Forget profit-margins and closing big deals – company culture is the most valuable asset to your company.

 Company culture is not defined by a singular aspect of your business.
 In fact, there are many things that work together to define your company culture including: your mission, employee satisfaction, values, ethics, and more.

-Company culture is the personality of your company.
-It sets the tone for the work environment and is a key factor in how employees feel about working for your business.
+Company culture is important because it embodies the personality of the entire company.
+It sets the tone and expectations for the work environment and is a key factor in how employees feel about working for a business.

 Think of how your employees would describe the ‘personality’ of your company.
 Is it a fun, easy-going place to work or is it stressful and high pressure?
 These things help define your company culture.